 Food from Mexico is enjoyed across the world.
-Mexican dishes smell and taste amazing.
-A colourful array of fresh ingredients combine to provide just the right amount of freshness, sourness and heat.
-Below is a list of Mexican food which includes 21 popular Mexican food dishes.
+Popular Mexican food dishes smell and taste amazing.
+A colorful array of fresh ingredients combine to provide just the right amount of freshness, sourness and heat.

 21 Popular Mexican Food Dishes

 Burritos are large flour tortillas which are generously filled with various ingredients.
 These could include beans, fish, meat, cheese, cooked rice, guacamole and salsas.

 The tortilla is rolled and the ends folded to contain the filling.
 They can be picked up to eat but a knife and fork may be required!

 Ceviche is a really fresh seafood dish which is refreshing to eat in the heat.
 Fresh raw fish is cured in citrus juices (lemon or lime).
 Spice is then added.
 For example, aji sauce (tomatoes, cilantro, hot peppers and onions), chilli peppers, chopped onions, salt and coriander.